 - 2016: Crown

-The H&H judging panel, which included at least one independent judge, chose the following shortlist of contenders from all the nominees received.
-The public vote has now closed and the winner will be announced at the gala awards dinner at Cheltenham on Wednesday 4 December.
+The H&H judging panel, which included at least one independent judge, chose the following shortlist of four contenders from all the nominees received.
+The shortlist was opened to a public vote and the winner was announced at the gala awards dinner at Cheltenham on Wednesday 4 December.

 Year founded: 2014

 2019 highlight: “Being nominated for this award for a third time.”